orrzohar/orrzohar/README.md

 ## I'm [Orr Zohar](orrzohar@github.io) 👋

 My research focuses on **Large Multi-Modal Models**, especially Large Image/Video + Langauge models, with the hope of pushing these models to be capable of evaluating the quality of actions in video.

-Recent Work:
+Recent relevant work:
 - 💫 [Video-STAR](https://arxiv.org/abs/2407.06189): Introduced a method that allows the utilization of any labeled video dataset for instruction tuning.
 - 🤖 [VideoAgent](https://arxiv.org/abs/2403.10517): A novel agent-based system that utilizes a large language model to iteratively identify and compile crucial information from long-form videos
 <!--